Unknown6656/AutoIt-Interpreter/readme.md

  - ([@Zedly](https://github.com/Zedly) / [@wickersoft](https://github.com/wickersoft) in assistive and advisory function)

 ## License
 The code is licensed under the Giant Penis License (GPL), which is a more restrictive version of the MIT License.
+[Click here](https://github.com/Unknown6656/AutoIt-Interpreter/blob/daddy/LICENSE.md) for more information.